jed326/EasyCCGTrees/README.md

 Instructions on how to use ETE can be found in the ETE_Trees directory.

 ## categorize.py
+This file is the primary script for this project.
+Usage is as follows:
 ```
 usage: python3 categorize.py [-h] [--outfile OUTFILE] [-d DEPTH] [-o OUTPUT] path